 Unfortunately not.
 We were not able to get permits from the county, so the 2020 Agony Ride will be a fully virtual event.

 When will the Virtual Ride happen?

-The Virtual Agony Ride will happen the same weekend as the in-person ride, on July 24-25.
+The Virtual Agony Ride will happen the same weekend as the in-person ride normally would be, on July 24-25.